MahimanaGIT/PersonTracking/README.md

 Annotate the images of the dataset using [LabelImg](https://github.com/tzutalin/labelImg), save all the labels in "annotations" folder in the repository.

-This tutorial uses **Tensorflow verison 1.15** for training as well as for use of model.

 The repository should be of the following for:
 > Object Detection Repostiory: